Avshalom Kor

 He is known to provide upon request, the grammatical root of any given Hebrew word and/or name along with its Biblical origins and contextual references.

 He is probably best known as an authority on the gender of Hebrew words and the proper usage of suffixes and plural extensions.

+Since 1988, Kor hosted the International Bible Contest.
+After 34 years, in 2022, he announced his retirement from the position.

 He has a daily show on Israel army radio (Galey Tzahal) and a weekly show on Israeli TV Channel 1.

 He also made a guest appearance in Episode 14 Season 3 of Srugim.